 Determine the kind of child care program you want to offer.

 If you want to provide care in your home for a maximum of five preschool children, or up to eight children if at least three are school-aged, then you need to follow the Family Child Care Home application process.

-- Contact Leslie Carson, our Child Care Center Specialist, at 910.949.4045.
+For more information, contact Leslie Carson, our Child Care Technical Assistance Practitioner, at 910.949.4045.
 She can discuss the licensing process with you by phone and visit any potential building sites that you are considering to provide feedback on feasibility.